 Moving to Causeway Park and the Buckinghamshire community coming in their droves to support Wasps was a success story in itself.
-I'm sure many people would agree that Adams Park is a better 'rugby' ground than Lotus Road and that the new home has a much friendlier family environment.
-Wasps' will spend another season in High Wycombe and a decision on what the next move might be will follow later in the season.
-The marketing and community teams ensured Wasps ticket sales increased dramatically this season.
+I'm sure many people would agree that Adams Park was a better 'rugby' ground than Loftus Road and that the new home had a much friendlier family environment.

 The international success of our players.
 Lawrence Dallaglio found his old form again and led by example securing his regular place in Clive Woodward's team.
 Josh Lewsey scoring two tries at Twickenham during the Six Nations made everyone stand up and take notice of just what a deadly player he is.
 Kenny Logan shining in what was a struggling Scotland side allowed him to receive the Man of the Match award for Scotland's game against Italy and booked a place in his country's tour to South Africa.
 Joe Worsley and Simon Shaw once again stood tall amongst the England pack and can hold their heads high in helping England secure the Grand Slam.
 On the same day as England were winning in Dublin, Phil Greening captained the England Sevens Team to their second IRB Hong Kong Sevens title.

 Let's not forget Trevor Leota's selection for Samoa.
-The big hooker toured South Africa in June and barring injury looks set for the World Cup.
-However the highlight of the season might still be coming as before the Twickenham final, Woodward summoned 11 Wasps players to international duties for the month of June.
+The big hooker toured South Africa in June and played in the World Cup.
+However the highlight of the season may not have been that, as before the Twickenham final, Woodward summoned 11 Wasps players to international duties for the month of June.
 Those chosen to tour Australia and New Zealand in addition to the now usual selections of Lewsey, Shaw, Worsley and Dallaglio were Stuart Abbott, Alex King and Paul Volley.
 If that was not enough, Woodward chose Will Green, Phil Greening, Fraser Waters and Martyn Wood for England's North American tour.
 Sure Wood at the end of the season moved to Bath, but his selection was chosen on his Wasps' performance.